Expert technology "buy-in" advice for your nonprofit

 You want your staff to be enthusiastic supporters of the change.
-Similarly, board members may need to approve the decision, or at the very least be unanimously encouraging.
+Similarly, board members may need to approve and engage in the decision, or at the very least be unanimously encouraging.

-As a savvy nonprofit executive, you want to present a compelling story about the benefits of moving to technology-based information management — including the impact on your bottom line.
+As a savvy nonprofit executive, you want to present a compelling story to all your key stakeholders about the benefits of moving to technology-based information management — including the impact on your bottom line.
 The challenge: it's a big story with lots of moving parts.
 How do you clearly make your case, communicating the positive impact the technology will have on your organization, service provision and funding?

-Although "what matters" is different for every nonprofit, powerful yet easy-to-use, secure and affordable software is within everyone's reach — empowering you to record, store and mine all the data you need to deliver your mission.
+Although "what matters" is different for every nonprofit, powerful yet easy-to-use, secure and affordable software is within everyone's reach — empowering you to record, store and mine all the data you need to engage your stakeholders, increase your funding, maximize capacity AND deliver your mission.

-As past CEO of a software company, I've helped many nonprofits prepare for technology adoption.
+As a CEO of a software company, I've helped many nonprofits prepare for technology adoption.
 I'm glad to share what I've learned.